 We’ll talk more about hosting services in another post.
 First, let’s get your domain name chosen and registered to you.
-I will say that I recommend purchasing your domains and hosting from separate places, even though most domain registrars will offer you a hosting package, so as not to keep all of your eggs in one basket as they say.
+I will say that I recommend purchasing your domains and hosting from separate places, even though most domain registrars will offer you a hosting package.
+Basically this is so you’re not keeping all of your eggs in one basket, as they say.

 Before we even get to the registrar where you’ll set up your registration, take some time to think about what you want the URL to be.
 It’s good to start with a few ideas in mind just in case your first choice isn’t available.

 - Do you want www.YourName.com?

 - Maybe you want something more like www.PurpleWidgets.com?

 - Do you want a particular keyword or phrase in your domain name, something like www.BestTeaKettles.com?

 There’s also the decision of what domain extension you want.
 In most cases I would recommend getting the dot com, but there are a lot of interesting extensions available these days and sometimes they’re a good fit for a certain project.
 (These are referred to as TLDs top-level domains).